terrier-org/terrier-core/doc/learning.md

     Time elapsed: 3990.343 seconds.
 ```

 Next, we wish to configure retrieval.
 We will use the Fat framework to retrieve 1000 documents using the DPH weighting model, and then calculate several additional query dependent and query independent features.
-Lets edit the file `etc/features.list`, to set the list of features we will use:
+Lets edit the file `etc/features.list`, to set the list of features we will use (lines starting with `#` are comments):

 ```
 #BM25 calculated on each field.